jojojo8359/tetr.js/readme.md

 # tetr.js
 ## Dr Ocelot's Changelog:
+### 2019-02-13 v0.3.5
+- Made level counter in modern modes visually start at 1
+- Retro Mode Updates
+  - New drought animation
+  - Generator changed to be a little more accurate
+  - Wall charge

 ### 2019-02-12 v0.3.4
 - Removal of leftover testing stuff (oops!)

 ### 2019-02-12 v0.3.3
 - New mode, "Grades", is now accessible, but heavily unfinished.
 - Retro Mode Updates